Liveaboard vessel in the Red Sea with Diver on Tour

 • Current experience and safe buoyancy are an advantage

-• Also suitable for ambitious first-time liveaboard divers if diving experience is available
+• Also suitable for ambitious first-time liveaboard guests if diving experience is available

 Useful equipment